Jibtea/WRO-Future-engineers-PHOTIUS/README.md

 ## Content
 PHOTIUS TEAM
 ====
 In our team have 3 M A J I K member.
+Can you guess who is the mechanic in our team.
+We don’t know what answers in your head.
+But the answer is the girl at the right corner of official photo.
+Her name is Eve.
+Then at the middle of office photo and who is sleep in funny photo is Kazu.
+Kazu is programmer in our team.
+The last majik member	is Ida.
+He is the second programmer.
 * `t-photos`

 offical photo